 Having a great smart home is more than a bunch of useful gadgets.
-The best smart homes have a well thought out combination of features that can take complex or tedious tasks and chain them together during expected scenarios.
-An example might be to activate an outdoor camera when motion is detected and send an alert to your phone notifying you that you have visitors.
+The best smart homes have a well thought out combination of features.
+Said features can take complex or tedious tasks and chain them together during expected scenarios.
+An example might be to activate an outdoor camera when motion is detected.
+Once the camera is activated, it then sends an alert to your phone notifying you that you have visitors.

-One thing to keep in mind when you are building a smart home is that a lot of these gadgets are going to have their own proprietary software and mobile applications.
-Fortunately, due to smart hubs like Amazon Alexa and others most smart home gadgets have the ability to connect to 3rd party software so that you’re able to chain them inside these complex commands.
+It is important to remember that most smart home gadgets have proprietary software.
+Fortunately, due to smart hubs like Amazon Alexa and Google home are able to connect to 3rd party software.
+This allows you to chain them together inside these complex commands.

 Samsung SmartThings App

 The goal of SmartThings is to use your smartphone to control things around your home.
 They strived to make a framework that allows expending beyond Samsung products and connect any smart device that uses the same wireless protocol that they use.
 To this objective, Samsung became one of the leaders in the smart home industry and most manufacturers of smart home tech made sure that their products were compatible.
 Now days though, most of these gadgets are interchangeable and the SmartThings App is not your only option, but it’s still one of the best smart home apps out there.